ulsdevteam/islandora_openseadragon/README.md

 # Islandora OpenSeadragon [![Build Status](https://travis-ci.org/Islandora/islandora_openseadragon.png?branch=7.x)](https://travis-ci.org/Islandora/islandora_openseadragon)

-# Introduction
+## Introduction

-An Islandora viewer module using OpenSeadragon.
-Works with large image datastreams (JPEG-2000).
-Supports a custom Djatoka tilesource and a IIIF tilesource.
+This is an Islandora viewer module using OpenSeadragon.
+It allows users to view large image datastreams (like JPEG-2000) through image tile servers.
+This module supports a custom Djatoka tilesource and a IIIF tilesource.

-Based in spirit from the JS component of Kevin Clarke's [FreeLib-Djatoka](https://github.com/ksclarke/freelib-djatoka)
+Based in spirit on the JS component of Kevin Clarke's [FreeLib-Djatoka](https://github.com/ksclarke/freelib-djatoka).

 ## Requirements